bulikos/bitcoin-ordinals-setup/readme.md

 - `bitcoind -version`

 ### Configure and run BitcoinCore
 Here are two options, either setup a daemon running the program in background, or run the program directly in terminal window.
 The `tx-index` option used in both options will download all transactions (not only blocks) to local disk using the `$HOME/.bitcoin` direcotory, make sure to have at least +500GB of free space.
-This option is mandatory for orb wallet, as the wallet later based on this transactions builds index of satoshis.
+Mentioned option is mandatory for orb wallet, as the wallet later based on this transactions builds index of satoshis.
+The `rest` option enables REST API calls.

 - Run daemon option:
-  - Start daemon process - `bitcoind -txindex -daemon`
+  - Start daemon process - `bitcoind -txindex -rest -daemon`
   - To stop the daemon use `bitcoin-cli stop`
 - Run program directly option:
-  - Start program `bitcoind -txindex`.
+  - Start program `bitcoind -txindex -rest`.
   - To stop the program close the terminal or use CTRL+C keys.

-#### Check status
+### Check status of syncing
-After starting the BitcoinCore you can check status of synchronization (downloading all blocks and txs to your disk) with command `bitcoin-cli getblockcount`, this number should within several hours match the current blockchain height (which can be found somewhere online).
+After starting the BitcoinCore you can check status of synchronization (downloading all blocks and txs to your disk) with command `bitcoin-cli getblockcount` and `bitcoin-cli getindexinfo`, the numbers should within several hours match the current blockchain height (which can be found [online](https://mempool.space/)).

 ## Orb wallet
 Once we have sucuessfully started and synced the Bitcoin node we can start working with orb wallet.